robbyriverside/agencia/docs/agencia.md

       Hello, {{ .Input }}!
 ```

 Notice the only difference is that the prompt keyword becomes template.
-You cannot use both at
+You cannot use both
-once.
+keywords at once.
 If we have a case where we don't need AI to determine how to say hello.
-A template agent
-answers the greeting more directly.
-But that doesn't mean that a template can't call an agent.
+A template agent answers the greeting more directly.
+But that doesn't mean that a template
+can't call an agent.

 ```yaml